 On 29 March 2017 the British government gave formal notice of the UK's intention to leave the European Union in a letter to the European Council.
-The UK is thus expected to withdraw from the EU at the end of March 2019, following the two-year period of negotiation provided under Art.
-50 of the Treaty on European Union.
+The UK is thus expected to withdraw from the EU at the end of March 2019, following the two-year period of negotiation provided under Article 50 of the Treaty on European Union.
 However, this may be extended with the consent of the UK and all EU member states.

-Only once the UK's withdrawal from the EU comes into effect, the treaties governing the UK's relations with the EU will cease to apply.
+Only once the UK's withdrawal from the EU comes into effect will the treaties governing the UK's relations with the EU cease to apply.
 The same goes for the agreements that the EU has negotiated with third countries, including the Switzerland–EU bilateral agreements.